The Freelance Workforce has Exploded!

 The flexibility of freelancing can clearly benefit the consultant as well as the hiring organization.
-Whether there are some flip sides to this gig workforce such as work-related stress or other we’ll have to return to find out.
+Whether there are some flip sides to this gig workforce such as work-related stress or the like, we’ll have to return to that to find out.

 Technology has clearly played an important role in the surging gig markets.
 Instead of knocking on doors, the Internet has made it possible to research companies and work from living room couches around the world.